Filpill/blog-web/content/projects/2022-07-23-python-pipelines.md

 As long as the tools are well built, you can bridge them across to new processes easily and maintain them with minimal effort.
 Not to mention you will be saving hundreds (and maybe thousands of) hours as you execute these processes.

-The idea is not to replicate this system one-to-one, but to demonstate the possibilities for connecting automation tools togther.
+The idea is not to replicate this system one-to-one, but to demonstrate the possibilities for connecting automation tools together.

 And perhaps we can learn to make more elaborate systems...